Pupils can study GCSE Dance as part of a broad and varied set of subject choices.

 GCSE Dance is an active, creative, fulfilling and rewarding subject choice.
-The intrinsic value of dance is the development of creative, imaginative, physical, emotional and intellectual capacities.

 Dance is both physical and expressive – this is what makes it similar to and different from other art forms and physical activities.
 Dance therefore combines elements of Drama, Physical Education and goes hand in hand with Well-Being making it a great choice at GCSE.

-Course description
+Course Structure

 The course is made up of 2 components:

-Performance & Choreography:
+Performance & Choreography

-Performance: Students perform both technical set sequences, as well as duo or group dances; this is created together to illustrate your strengths as a performer in a style selected by the teacher and student together.
+- Performance: Students perform both technical set sequences, as well as duo or group dances; this is created together to illustrate your strengths as a performer in a style selected by the teacher and student together.
 Performance is worth 30% of the GCSE.

-Choreography: In either solo or duo/group form, dancers create choreographies to reflect a theme of their choice demonstrating creativity, reflective thinking, communication skills and the ability to evaluate both themselves and others effectively.
+- Choreography: In either solo or duo/group form, dancers create choreographies to reflect a theme of their choice demonstrating creativity, reflective thinking, communication skills and the ability to evaluate both themselves and others effectively.
 This is worth 30% of the GCSE.

-Dance Appreciation:
+Dance Appreciation

 Students analyse six professional dance works, reflect on creative processes and develop an understanding of how to successfully analyse, comment upon and evaluate the work of themselves and others.
 This is assessed with a written examination worth 40%.